 A North Korean flag sits on a 170m pole, 20m higher than the South Korean one.
 I asked the captain how big the flag was and he answered “Don’t ask me, you have internet, look it up”.
 He showed a map and accompanied us with two soldiers on the bus.

-The first hundred meters of walled road was flanked by an anti-tank system of huge blocks of concrete supported by small wood blocks that could be easily hammered out to completely block the road.
+The first hundred meters of the walled road was flanked by an anti-tank system of huge blocks of concrete supported by small wood blocks that could be easily hammered out to completely block the road.
 Barbed wire fences and guard towers flanked the road.
 The town of Panmunjeom and 240 farming families live in the DMZ.

 The DMZ is one of the most pristine landscapes in the world as it has remained completely unaltered since 1953.
 A stone slab had #1’s signature exactly as he signed it on July 7 1994 on a reunification document.
 He died a few hours later.
 They stressed how much #1 and the country wanted reunification.